parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset dzScale.nzListNumber  10

-This key assigns the thickness of each layer defined by nzListNumber.
+*double* **Cell.\ *nzListNumber*.dzScale.Value** no default This key assigns the thickness of each layer defined by nzListNumber.
 ParFlow assigns the layers from the bottom-up (i.e. the bottom of the domain is layer 0, the top is layer NZ-1).
 The total domain depth (*Geom.domain.Upper.Z*) does not change with variable dz.
 The layer thickness is calculated by *ComputationalGrid.DZ \*dZScale*.
-Example
-Useage:

 .. container:: list